 Helping every employee to become a shareholderOne of VINCI’s core commitments is to expand its employee shareholder base.
 In 1995, VINCI set up an employee savings plan, Castor, initially available to French employees only.
 From its inception, this plan (in its various versions) offered employer contributions designed to encourage savings by the lowest-paid employees and thus enable a very broad range of employees to share in the success of the Group.
 This policy and the employees’ trust in the Group’s success attracted large numbers of employees over the years.
 The savings plan was subsequently rolled out internationally, with adjustments to comply with the regulatory procedures of each country concerned.

-- The Group’s employees collectively hold more than 8.8% of its share capital.
+- Altogether, the Group’s employees own over 8.99% of its share capital.

 VINCI will continue to extend its employee savings and welfare plans internationally, adapting them to the legal and tax regulations of the various countries where it operates.